-- Lack of independence and impartiality of the public media, which campaigned for the outgoing president, his party and coalition while closing their doors to the opposition, in violation of the Constitution and the Electoral Act; - resources and state personnel in the campaign of the outgoing president, the candidates of his party or coalition, also in violation of the Constitution and Article 36 of the Electoral Act.
+- Utilisation of state material, financial resources and state personnel in the campaign of the outgoing president, the candidates of his party or coalition, also in violation of the Constitution and Article 36 of the Electoral Act.
 This could lead to the invalidation of a candidate or a party list.
-Instead of enforcing this provision and invalidating the lists of the ruling party or majority, the NIEC rather decided to advise them without even obtaining their compliance; - Posting of campaign messages on public buildings, in violation of Article 30 of the Electoral Act; - Destruction of many ballot papers, especially in areas suspected of favouring the opposition; - Discordance between the results which were published by the NIEC and confirmed by the Constitutional Court with those published in the voting stations in order to favour of the outgoing president, the ruling party or coalition and their candidates; - Presence in the voting stations of nonauthorised persons such as local heads of the administration, and the members of the security services;

-Corruption of electoral officers or their collusion with some candidates, particularly those of the ruling party or coalition in many areas.
+Instead of enforcing this provision and invalidating the lists of the ruling party or majority, the NIEC rather decided to advise them without even obtaining their compliance; - Posting of campaign messages on public buildings, in violation of Article 30 of the Electoral Act; - Destruction of many ballot papers, especially in areas suspected of favouring the opposition; - Discordance between the results which were published by the NIEC and confirmed by the Constitutional Court with those published in the voting stations in order to favour of the outgoing president, the ruling party or coalition and their candidates; - Presence in the voting stations of nonauthorised persons such as local heads of the administration, and the members of the security services; - Corruption of electoral officers or their collusion with some candidates, particularly those of the ruling party or coalition in many areas.